Learn how to measure your horse’s vital signs

 Please remember this information on newborn foal temperatures from Extension Horses: Newborn foals can easily suffer from hypothermia (low body temperature), so if the foal’s temperature is below 98.0oF (36.6oC), call your veterinarian.
 In the meantime, rub the foal with towels or blankets to stimulate blood flow and/or dry its coat.

-If your horse’s rectal temperature is above the normal range, this indicates a fever and if it’s below the normal range this can indicate hypothermia.
+If your horse’s rectal temperature is above the normal range, it indicates a fever; if it’s below the normal range, it can indicate hypothermia.
 Do not ignore these temperatures – contact your veterinarian.

 How To Check Your Horse’s Temperature